raystack/compass/docs/docs/configuration.md

 You can also [use environment variables](#using-environment-variable) to provide the server configuration.

-Setup up the Postgres database, and ElasticSearch instance and provide the details as shown in the example below.
+Set up the Postgres database (with pgvector and pg_trgm extensions) and provide the details as shown in the example below.

 > If you're new to YAML and want to learn more, see [Learn YAML in Y minutes.](https://learnxinyminutes.com/docs/yaml/)